 I grew up in Valparaiso, Indiana, was in the top five of my graduating class (2001) from Valparaiso High School, and received awards in mathematics.
 I passed AP Chemistry, English, US Government, and Calculus tests.
 I attended the University of Pennsylvania for 5 years in which time I completed a BA in Biochemistry and Asian and Middle Eastern Studies and an MS in Chemistry.
 I graduated magna cum laude from Penn with honors in both Biochemistry and Asian and Middle Eastern Studies in December 2006.
 I completed a MSc from the University of Bradford, England in Archaeological Science in 2009.
 I am completed my PhD in Biology and Astrobiology from Penn State University in 2014.
 I am currently employed at Penn State in the Biology department.

 I have been a tutor in Valparaiso, Philadelphia, Bradford (UK), and State College working with individuals and small groups.
 I have worked in a wide range of subject areas including elementary and middle school reading, math, and science; high school chemistry, algebra, geometry, and SAT math; undergraduate chemistry and biochemistry; percussion; and presentation skills and visual design for presentations for all levels.
+"It is the supreme art of the teacher to awaken joy in creative expression and knowledge."

 While I have no formal training with working with ADD/ADHD, many of the students I have worked with in the past have suffered from forms of ADD/ADHD.
 My mother, an elementary and middle school teacher and tutor, and I have spent many hours reading and discussing different ways to help students with this spectrum of disabilities.
 I feel the most important thing of working with an ADD/ADHD student is to give the student the tools to manage their own life successfully.
 Most often this comes through through finding ways to cope with distractions, learning ways to expel extra energy, maintaining organization at home, school, and in the bookbag, and recognizing limitations and coping with them.
 As all students are different, finding the ways to do these things are unique to the student and might take time and effort on my part as well as on the parts of the student and parents.